 I’m a sucker for crispy potatoes and I usually always have sweet potatoes or golden potatoes stashed away.
-It’s few and far inbetween when we don’t have sweet potatoes on hand.
-I think I’ve mentioned before how a good chunck of our grocery bill goes towards sweet potatoes.
-Maybe I’ll plant those in our garden next year!
+It’s few and far in between when we don’t have sweet potatoes on hand.
+I think I’ve mentioned before how a good chunk of our grocery bill goes towards sweet potatoes.

 I’ve been so inspired by Kathie at Homespun Seasonal Living and how she preserves food and I really want to start doing that!
 Being more self sustainable is high on my list for things to work towards.
-I dream of having our basement shelves stocked with canned tomatoes, jalapenos, apples, peaches, lime pickles and my favorite, green beans!
+I dream of having our basement shelves stocked with canned tomatoes, jalapenos, apples, peaches (for peach cobbler, duh!), lime pickles and my favorite, green beans!
 There’s nothing like home canned green beans.
 I could live off of them.
-I’m seriously thinking about getting chickens as well.
-I haven’t done a ton of research yet and Alex doesn’t seem to keen on the idea but I’m tired of paying $4 for a dozen organic free range eggs.
-Especially when we go through a couple dozen a week.
-I’m not even sure my neighborhood ordinance would allow chickens so I may just be rambling on for nothing here.

-- 2 boneless skinless chicken breasts, diced into small bite size pieces
+- 2 medium boneless skinless chicken breasts (diced into small bite size pieces)

 - 1 teaspoon paprika

 - Sea salt (to taste)